CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/10-implementing-role-based-access-control.md

 <br>

-Our implementation only enforces RBAC rules on the language resources and "HELLOWORLD_CONSUMER" can only read language resources, so we should be able to do a `GET` but not `POST`, `PUT`, or `DELETE`.
+Our implementation only enforces RBAC rules on the language resources and `HELLOWORLD_CONSUMER` can only read language resources, so we should be able to do a `GET` but not `POST`, `PUT`, or `DELETE`.
 Here is a screenshot showing a successful `GET` request.

 ![](images/requesting-jeff-2.png)

 <br>

-The RBAC rules will prevent Jeff from creating a new language: Poor Jeff.
-Aut viam inveniam aut faciam.
+The RBAC rules will prevent Jeff from creating a new language; Poor Jeff. _Aut viam inveniam aut faciam._

 ![](images/requesting-jeff-3.png)